 …If, then, my young friend, with a view to becoming such a man, as you surely will if you truly master the lessons of philosophy, you should not be able to induce your father to permit you to do as you wish, nor succeed in persuading him, reason thus: your father forbids you to study philosophy, but the common father of all men and gods, Zeus, bids you and exhorts you to do so.
 His command and law is that man be just and honest, beneficent, temperate, high-minded, superior to pain, superior to pleasure, free of all envy and all malice; to put it briefly, the law of Zeus bids man be good….

 Now then, it would seem that Rufus explicitly says that the young should not obey their parents, particularly when the study of philosophy is on the line.
 But, he also says that he recommends obeying parents.
 He also says that obeying God is superior to obeying men (parents) but that because God wants what is best, so also to disobey parents in the name of what God wants and what is obviously and truly good, is ultimately obedience to both God and your parents who want the best for you.
 The point I’m making is that people, in Jesus’ era, were able to say that values existed that were greater in comparison to family, but that family was still a good.
-Jesus didn’t reject family, he simply reject family as an excuse for wrong-doing.
-Just like Rufus thought philosophy would make you wise and ultimately a good son, even if doing the right thing put you at odds with your parents.
+Jesus didn’t reject family, he simply rejected using your family as an excuse for wrong-doing.
+Just like Rufus thought philosophy would make you wise, and therefore a good son, even if doing the right thing put you at odds with your parents.